CJDawson609/git-lab/README.md

 10. Open your browser and go to GitHub.
 Update `README.md` on GitHub by clicking on `README.md` and then clicking on the edit button.
 Add your class information.
 For example, `CS 2400, Section 100`.
 Click `Commit changes`, type the commit message `Added class information`, then click `Commit changes`.

 11. Open a terminal window and look at `README.md` in your local directory.
 Were the changes you made online reflected in your local copy?
-Record your answer as **`Answer 10`**.
+Record your answer as **`No`**.

 12. Try the push command again `git push`.
 What happens?
-Record your answer as **`Answer 11`**.
+Record your answer as **`Doesnt let me `**.

 13. Open the terminal window and `pull` your remote changes to your local repository.
 This is what you would normally do when the online version of your repo changes while you're working on your local one.
 Issue the command: